Our Maryland Law Firm Helps You Navigate Your Disability Retirement Options for Maryland and Washington DC

 Social Security Disability Insurance (SSDI) pays benefits to workers who are unable to work for at least 12 months due to illness or injury.
 Maryland state employees who are disabled and no longer able to work may qualify for disability retirement benefits through the Maryland State Retirement and Pension System.

 If you are a Maryland state employee and unable to work due to injury or illness, you may be able to qualify for both SSDI and disability retirement.
 Many people are unaware that you can receive both benefits without offset.
 However, the fact that your claim is approved for one program doesn’t necessarily mean that it will be approved for both programs.
 SSDI and the Maryland state disability retirement system have different rules that can result in different results.

 Timing can be important when applying for these benefits.
 For example, getting your SSDI claim approved will likely help get your Maryland state disability retirement claim approved.
 Depending on your job and the circumstances surround your injury, you could have anywhere from 3 to 5 years to file your disability claim.
 The state disability retirement system generally only pays benefits from the date your application was filed, it will not pay benefits back to the date that your disability began.

-A Disability Retirement Attorney Can Help You Understand Your Options
+A Maryland or Washington DC Disability Retirement Lawyer Can Help You Understand Your Options

 For those who are unable to work due to serious illness or injury, disability benefits are essential to avoiding a financial crisis.
 Unfortunately, it isn’t always clear whether or not you will be able to return to work.
 This is why it is important to seek professional guidance—a Baltimore disability attorney will know which benefits you qualify for and when is the right time to apply.